Viki-coding/ADHD-Self-Assessment/README.md

 In Ireland today, a formal diagnosis is ONLY performed with an Educational Psychologist or Psychiatrist.
 The first step when someone is stuggling would be to visit their GP.
 Not all GP's are fully up to speed on how difficult it is to have ADHD and may not be fully aware of the correct questions to ask to make a premilinary diagnosis prior to refering their patient to the correct health professional.

-There is a misconception that many people who were lazy in school, acted up due to boredom, lacked concentration was becuase they were bold but data shows that many have ADHD and if diagnosed early with and correct mangement can lead very full and productive lives.
-People with ADHD have 'super-powers' that lead them to be able to hyper-focus on very complex issues, many are highly intelligent but may not have gotten good grades on subjects that bored them but excelled in subjects that did.
+There is a misconception that many people who were lazy in school, acted up due to boredom, lacked concentration was becuase they were bold but data shows that many have ADHD and if diagnosed early with the correct mangement can lead very full and productive lives.
+People with ADHD have 'super-powers' ability to hyper-focus on very complex issues, many are highly intelligent but may not have gotten good grades on subjects that bored them but excelled in subjects that did.

 <h2>Description - Project Purpose - Content </h2>

-The main problem many adults have is not being diagnosed.
+The main problem many adults have is not being diagnosed AND difficulty to gain access to an already overburdoned healthcare system.
 Many adults who have ADHD have struggled for years not even knowing what ADHD is.
-By equiping individuals and GPs with more information about ADHD using this assessment tool will allow them to get on the path for formal disagnosis and treatment, leading to improved outcomes.
+By equiping individuals and GPs with more information about ADHD, using this assessment tool, will allow them to get on the path for a formal disagnosis and treatment, leading to improved outcomes.

 >  [From ADD.org ] "Research suggests that the symptoms of ADHD can persist into adulthood, having a significant impact on the relationships, careers, and even the personal safety of patients who may suffer from it.
 Because this disorder is often misunderstood, many people who have it do not receive appropriate treatment and, as a result, may never reach their full potential.
 Part of the problem is that it can be difficult to diagnose, particularly in adults."

-Using this tool we want adults to gain easy access to a diagnosis or it can be performed through their GP.
-Diagnosis is done through a series of questions.
+Using this tool we want adults to gain easy access to a diagnosis and GP's to have the tools to perform a premlinary screening through a series of questions.

 **Questions & Responses:**
-The question content reflects the 6 most indicative questions as referenced in Attention Deficit Disorder Association of America assessment tool in conjuction with the World Health Organisation (referenced in credits below).
+The question content reflects the 6 most indicative questions/responses of sympthoms to ADHD according to the Attention Deficit Disorder Association of America in conjuction with the World Health Organisation (referenced in credits below).

 <b>Response Options:</b>